-Cams have to be about the most complex subject in tuning, and you could write a (pretty damn boring) book on them to cover it all.
+Camshafts have to be one of the most complex subjects in car tuning.
 But what do cams actually do?

-Well, basically they operate your engine’s inlet and exhaust valves, opening and closing them at the right moments to allow your engine to run.
+Well, to put it simply, camshafts operate your engine’s inlet and exhaust valves, opening and closing them at the right moments to allow your engine to run.
 By making changes to when your valves open – how far they open and how long they open for – you can transform how your engine performs…

-But you will be limited to how much is possible without the valves colliding with the pistons or causing excessive wear to the cams and valve train.
+However, you’ll be limited to how much is possible without the valves colliding with the pistons, or causing excessive wear to the cams and valve train.
 Unlike lift, cam duration is a very give-and-take thing, and while increasing duration can boost top end power, it usually also decreases low rpm power by a similar amount.

 Many cars these days have some form of variable valve or cam timing, such as the famous Honda VTEC setup.
 While we won’t bore you with how it works.
 This means you can have the best of both worlds from one set of cams.
 A sensible mode for low-rpm driveability and economy, and a bonkers mode for high-rpm mentalist power.
 Awesome!